 Florence Wheelock Ayscough

-Florence Wheelock Ayscough was born on January 21, 1875, in Shanghai, China.
-A sinologist, editor, writer, and translator of Chinese literature, she published her first book Fir-Flower Tablets (Houghton Mifflin Company, 1921), a book of translations of Chinese poems, with Amy Lowell.
-A lecturer on Chinese art and literature, as well as librarian of the Royal Asiatic Society in Shanghai, she authored several other books including A Chinese Mirror (Houghton Mifflin Company, 1925); Tu Fu, the Autobiography of a Chinese Poet (Houghton Mifflin Company, 1932); The Autobiography of a Chinese Dog (Houghton Mifflin Company, 1926); and Chinese Women Yesterday and To-day (Houghton Mifflin Company, 1937).
-She died in Chicago, Illinois, on April 24,1942.
+Florence Wheelock Ayscough was born in Shanghai on January 21 in either 1875 or 1878.
+A Sinologist, editor, writer, and translator of Chinese literature, she published her first book, Fir-Flower Tablets (Houghton Mifflin Company, 1921), translations of Chinese poems, with Amy Lowell.
+Her numerous other works include A Chinese Mirror (Houghton Mifflin Company, 1925); Tu Fu, the Autobiography of a Chinese Poet (Houghton Mifflin Company, 1932); The Autobiography of a Chinese Dog (Houghton Mifflin Company, 1926); and Chinese Women Yesterday and To-day (Houghton Mifflin Company, 1937).